ReactiveHTML/rimmel/README.md

 ### Sources and Sinks
-There are two key concepts we use here, which come straight from functional programming: sources and sinks.
+There are two key concepts we use here: sources and sinks.

-Sources are things that generate data.
-You can optionally process them and what remains goes somewhere.
+Sources are things that generate data, which you can optionally process/transform along the way and what remains goes somewhere.
 That _somewhere_ is usually referred to as sinks.

-Sources typically include any DOM events such as `onclick` or `onmousemove`, `fetch()` calls, just like promises in general, async functions and Observables.
+Sources typically include any DOM events such as `onclick` or `onmousemove`, `fetch()` calls, just like promises in general, async functions and, most remarkably, Observables.

 Sinks are most often the places where you want to display any information in your UI.
 Your main document, any state updates, notifications, console logs, etc.